13 min read

 • IPC is microseconds to milliseconds

-Trade-off cost: Harder debugging, risk of race conditions, crash affects all threads
+Trade-off cost: Harder debugging (race conditions are hard to reproduce), risk of race conditions, crash affects all threads

 ┌────────────────────────────────────────────────────────────┐